mrhavens/openmaint_docker/README.md

 ### What is CMDBuild?

-CMDBuild is an open source asset management application that OpenMAINT is built upon.
+CMDBuild is an open source asset management application that openMAINT is built upon.
 Except for some differences in the database, they are virtually identical and share the same code base.

-### Doesn't OpenMAINT have their own build?
+### Doesn't openMAINT have their own build?
 Why use CMDBuild?

-Yes, OpenMAINT has its own offical build.
-This is not an official release of OpenMAINT.
-As of 12/09/19, OpenMAINT's code and documentation appear to be far behind CMDBuild.
+Yes, openMAINT 2.0 has its own offical build (https://sourceforge.net/projects/openmaint/files/2.0/). openmaint_docker is not an official release of openMAINT.
+As of 12/09/19, openMAINT's code and documentation appear to be far behind CMDBuild.
 It may have even depreciated in favor of builds like this one.
-Except for logo stylization, the two are virtually identical.
+Except for logo stylization and the database, the two are virtually identical.
 CMDBuild, however, has documentation that is up to date, and a codebase that is known to be working and well tested.

 ### Docker & Docker Compose